autonomys/subspace-docs/docs/farming-&-staking/staking/staking.md

 ![N-nominators-7](/img/doc-imgs/operators-staking/N-Nominators-2.png)

-7. Choose the token amount you want to nominate the operator with.
+7. Choose the token amount you want to nominate to the operator.
 It is also possible to nominate multiple operators.
 Click on **Submit** and approve the transaction in a pop-up window.

 ![N-nominators-9](/img/doc-imgs/operators-staking/N-Nominators-3.png)